Anesthesia Intraoral Module (AIM)

 96% and Higher Oxygen Delivery

-During a side-by-side comparison by an FDA-Approved, third-party lab, the tracheal oxygen sensor captured 58% FiO2 with the POM oxygen mask, and a significantly higher 96% FiO2 with AIM (higher FiO2 possible with higher oxygen flows).
+During a side-by-side comparison by an FDA-approved, third-party lab, oxygen sensor at tracheal level captured 58% FiO2 with a commonly used oxygen mask, and a significantly higher 96% oxygen delivery with AIM.

 Improved Capnography